WASHING OF THE FEET, THE INSTITUTION AND THE WATCH

 Holy Saturday is also a day of reflection, to look back on the Lent we have just kept and to see whether it has been a time of growth for us.
 Has it brought us to live a life that pursues holiness more and more?
 That is, have we come to know God better and to love Him more deeply in the way we have lived towards our fellow brothers and sisters?
 Hopefully we can all say, I have grown, even if only a little.
 It is progress, progress towards perfection in Christ which is the goal and purpose for every Christian.
 Having made that progress, we have to remember that living the Christian life is not static.
 We have to build on our Lenten foundation during the whole year.
 If that foundation has been solid, we may stumble but we shall not sink under the various trials and temptations which await us from day to day.
 Amongst all the changes and chances of this fleeting world, we can repose upon God’s changelessness.

-On this Holy Saturday dear God, may I wait in quiet expectancy to meet You in the Easter garden.
-Let me to do all that is needed to be ready for such an important and wonderful meeting so that sin and any kind of shadow will not dim that glorious Light.
+On this Holy Saturday dear God, may we wait in quiet expectancy to meet You in the Easter garden.
+Let us do all that is needed to be ready for such an important and wonderful meeting so that sin and any kind of shadow will not dim that glorious Light.
 Amen.